sokuzen/pudding.coffee/content/posts/set-up-ef-core-on-asp-net-core-web-api-3-1/index.md

         }
     }

+Also, I had to add an annotated ID property to the WeatherForecast class. *EF is throwing up when a model lacks a primary key*.
+[There are probably other ways to do this](https://stackoverflow.com/questions/15381233/can-we-have-table-without-primary-key-in-entity-framework/15381324), I just opted for the easier one.

+    [Key]
+    [DatabaseGenerated(DatabaseGeneratedOption.Identity)]
+    public int Id { get; set; }

-# 3. Install Entity Framework Migrations v3.1.10
+## 3. Install Entity Framework Migrations v3.1.10

 This feature allows us to create our _codes-first_, then create the DB schema based on our defined models and DB Context.

 *You can skip this step and the next*, but do you want to write the DB schema manually?
 And tinker on the tables every time you have changed your models?

-To install EF Migrations, run the following command on your command line:
+Up to you, but here to install EF Migrations, run the following command on your command line:

     dotnet tool install --global dotnet-ef --version 3.1.10

-It's probably obvious that this simply installs dotnet-ef on the global scope.
+This simply installs dotnet-ef on the global scope.
 Also using version 3.1.10.

-# 4. Apply Migrations
+## 4. Apply Migrations

 To apply Migrations to our DbContext, first, we have to create a class that implements `IDesignTimeDbContextFactory`.
 EF Core looks into the class that implements the said interface, referencing the DbContext class we made earlier.